ACADEMIC SUCCESS ADVISING COORDINATOR

 Arizona State University

-Utilizes and demonstrates fluency with a wide range of relevant and appropriate software, student development theory, and retention focused strategies.
+- Utilize and demonstrate fluency with a wide range of relevant and appropriate software, student development theory, and retention focused strategies.

 Master’s degree in a related field and two (2) years or more of the following: advising or related student services utilizing a proactive and innovative approach which results in demonstrated outcomes in Academic Success Advising Coordinator retention, graduation, and academic planning; Or, any equivalent combination of experience and/or education from which comparable knowledge, skills and abilities have been achieved.